yarongon/fasttext_docker/README.md

 This Dockerfile will create a small image that compiles everything for you.
 All you need to do is to supply the data (in the right format) and run fastText.

+The difference betweeb this Dockerfile and other is that this is based on the Ubuntu image, and does not require Python.

 ## Usage

 ### Build the image